largestack/Lessons-In-Love-Guide-Tool/README.md

-# Lessons In Love Guide Tool
+# Lessons In Love Walkthrough Guide Tool

 Would you like help with understanding what the next step in your Lessons in Love playthrough should be?
 This is the tool for you!